 Even on the safer side, where influencers have 80% real followers.
 Some have very distributed audiences.
 If I have 20% fake followers and 30% or more are outside of a brands target geography, that brand overpays by 50%.

 We spoke about in this article about Latvian influencers.

-Overall, the Norwiegian creator ecosystem appears to be very honest.
+Overall, the Norwegian creator ecosystem appears to be very honest.
 It’s a great sign when influencers are keen about building truly engaged audiences and it likely means they can also make great promoters.

 However as always there are extremely bad actors in the network who will massively inflate their followings and bring down the average of the rest.

 If you want feedback, tips or advice on your influencer marketing strategy I have opened up my calendar for free consultation calls.
 I’m Canadian, if that makes it less intimidating to book a call ;)